Study4Library/How-to-Prepare-for-the-AIF-C01-Exam-AWS-Certified-AI-Practitioner-/README.md

 Focus on concept clarity, not implementation.

-## Study AWS AI and ML Services

-A big part of the AIP-C01 exam is knowing which AWS service fits which use case.

-Important services to study:

-Amazon Bedrock – for generative AI and foundation models

-Amazon SageMaker – for building, training, and deploying ML models

-Amazon Rekognition – image and video analysis

-Amazon Comprehend – natural language processing

-Amazon Lex & Polly – chatbots and text-to-speech

-Understand what each service does, not how to code it.

 ## Use AWS Official Learning Resources

 AWS provides free and paid resources that are highly aligned with the exam.